railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

    *List of open cash registers*

 Cash registers are used at the time of making payment from a sale order.
-Amount of money is being transferred to the particular journal and accounts through the cash registers.
+You can select any of the cash journal and the account entry will be made in the related cash register of the selected journal.

 When all the transactions are over at the end of the day we close these registers using the wizard from *Point of Sale ‣ Cash Register Management ‣ Close Cash Register*.
-It checks the starting and ending balance of the register and if they are equal it will close it.
+When you close the cashbox, generally at the end of the day, enter the amounts on the ``CashBox`` tab, in the ``Closing Balance`` section.
+Then confirm the statement to close the day’s cash statement and automatically generate the corresponding accounting entries.
+Note that the ``Computed Balance`` and the ``Closing Balance`` need to be equal before you can close the cashbox.

 .. figure:: images/12_close_cash_registers.png
    :scale: 75